StarbeamOne/blog.starbeam.one/content/article/2024/04/April-2024-Status-Update.md

 ### What's Next?

-After v1.2 in July, we then finally set our sights on v1.3 which will finally include automatic purchasing (aka "subscriptions").
+After v1.2 in July, we then set our sights on v1.3 which will finally include automatic purchasing (aka "subscriptions").
 I really hope to have this done by October, which will officially mark 5 years.
 Then it's off to the races with getting signups again and working on a new secret 🤫 feature for v2.0, slated for January 2025.
 More details around this as development progresses. 🤞

 ### Stand-up & Shine (& Shill)